 The average annual mean reported salary for recent alumni, one year post-graduation.

 During her senior year, Hebah Uddin '17 celebrated the publication of her first novel, "The Gauntlet," a YA adventure story with a Middle Eastern flair.
 "The Gauntlet" – which Uddin wrote under the pen name Karuna Riazi – is about a trio of friends from New York City who find themselves trapped inside a mechanical board game that they must dismantle to save themselves and generations of other children.

 Publishing by the Numbers

 While many English students are focused on the writing and editing aspects of publishing, Ben Suazo '14, who graduated Phi Beta Kappa, found his niche working with data and interpreting industry trends.

 Amanda Filchock ’15 grew up loving books, but was unsure how to channel her passion into a career.
 She was intrigued by Hofstra’s publishing studies program and after graduating in 2015 was hired by The College Board, the not-for-profit organization that promotes college readiness and administers exams such as the SATs, PSATs, and Advanced Placement tests.

 "An Elegant Woman," the fifth novel by Professor of English Martha McPhee, generated buzz in the literary world in 2020.
 Drawn from Professor McPhee’s own family history, "An Elegant Woman" is a story of discovery and reinvention, following four generations of women in one American family.

-Hofstra University is home to the respected academic journal Twentieth-Century Literature (TCL), which publishes essays, reviews and awards the annual Andrew J. Kappel Prize in Literary Criticism.
+Hofstra University is home to the respected academic journal Twentieth-Century Literature (TCL), which publishes essays, and reviews and awards the annual Andrew J. Kappel Prize in Literary Criticism.
 Professor Lee Zimmerman serves as the publication's academic editor.